openiddict/openiddict-documentation/integrations/web-providers.md

    URIs of a provider when possible, making the OpenIddict Web providers more robust and more future-proof.

  - While the aspnet-contrib providers require targeting the latest ASP.NET Core version, **the OpenIddict Web providers can be used in any supported version**.
-They can also be used in ASP.NET 4.6.1+ websites and Windows/Linux desktop applications.
+They can also be used in ASP.NET 4.6.1+ websites and mobile/desktop applications.

  - **OpenIddict uses `Microsoft.Extensions.Http.Polly` (or `Microsoft.Extensions.Http.Resilience` on .NET 8+)
    to make backchannel HTTP communications less prone to transient network errors**.